 The original purposes of the Trust were designated in CFSA.
-Additional purposes under Article 51(3) 4 of the CFSA have been identified for the Trust and in order to track funds separately, as required by the Trust agreement, the Trust is organized into separate accounts: Forestry Futures, Conversion, Far North Forestry Development Initiative ("FNFD") Program, Enhanced Forest Resources Inventory ("EFRI"), Forest Management Component, and Local Forest Management Corporation ("LFMC").
+Additional purposes under Article 51(3) 4 of the CFSA have been identified for the Trust and in order to track funds separately, as required by the Trust agreement, the Trust is organized into separate accounts: Forestry Futures, Conversion, Far North Forestry Development Initiative ("FNFD") Program, Enhanced Forest Resources Inventory ("EFRI"), Forest Management Component, Local Forest Management Corporation ("LFMC"), and the COVID-19 Incremental Silviculture Cost Program.